-angles to each other, and three UV polarizer filters arrayed in a similar manner.
+angles to each other, and three UV polarizer filters arranged in a similar manner.
 These filters are typically used in combination with a spectral filter which largely defines the spectral bandpass.
 In most cases observers will obtain images of the target in each of the three filters.
-The initial calibration steps for polarization data are identical to that for data taken in any other filter—the data are bias corrected, dark subtracted, and flat fielded in the normal manner.
+The initial calibration steps for polarization data are identical to that for data taken in any other filter—the data are bias-corrected, dark-subtracted, and flat-fielded in the normal manner.
 The polarization calibration itself is accomplished by combining the set of images (or the resulting counts measured on the images) in the three filter rotations to produce a set of I, Q, and U images, or equivalently, a set of images giving the total intensity, fractional polarization, and polarization position angle.

 Å thick overcoat of Magnesium Fluoride and has an incidence angle of 47°

 .
-The details of the CCD are proprietary so we have simply modeled it as Silicon at an incidence angle of 31°
+Since details of the CCD are proprietary, it has been simply modeled as Silicon at an incidence angle of 31°

 shows the same plot for the WFC, which has an instrumental polarization around 2%.
-Here the IM3 mirror is a proprietary Denton enhance Silver Coating with an incidence angle of 49°
+Here the IM3 mirror is a proprietary Denton enhanced Silver Coating with an incidence angle of 49°

 , and the CCD has an incidence angle of 20°

 .
-While the lower instrumental polarization of the WFC seems attractive, we caution that the phase retardance effects are not known for the Denton coating, and have some potential to cause serious problems—if sufficiently large, the retardance could produce a large component of elliptical polarization which will be difficult to analyze with the linear polarizers downstream.
+While the lower instrumental polarization of the WFC seems attractive, users are cautioned that the phase retardance effects are not known for the Denton coating, and have some potential to cause serious problems—if sufficiently large, the retardance could produce a large component of elliptical polarization which will be difficult to analyze with the linear polarizers downstream.

 , and have been scaled such that Stokes I will approximate the count rate seen with no polarizing filter.